If you’ve made the wonderful decision to venture to the exotic lands of Southeast Asia, let me start by congratulating you!

 Geckos : “New friends” I like to call them.
 They make their appearance at night, scampering across the ceilings and walls with their little suction cup toes.
 They’re harmless and actually eat the mosquitos, so don’t shoo them away so quickly.
 They also have a little call that actually sounds like the word “geck-o”, so don’t be alarmed in the middle of the night when you hear them say hello… er geck-o.

 Instant coffee : I’m not exaggerating when I say that I’m occasionally eager to go to bed just so I can wake up to Vietnamese iced coffee.
-However, the process can take a while and in most towns and accommodations, instant coffee is all they have to offer.
-If you need the strong stuff, perhaps plan accordingly.
+However, this is only when I’ve found a place that serves it.
+Otherwise in most towns and accommodations, instant coffee is all they have to offer.
+If you want the good stuff, ask around for a proper spot.

 Ants & Flies : “These are all over the world, who cares?” you may say.
 Well, unless you already sleep with these or have a few extra pieces of protein in your meal at home, they may be a bit more present than you’d expect.
 Shops and bungalows almost always leave the windows and doors open for air flow, so these guys end up making their way everywhere.
 In the states, a dead fly in your drink would result in sending it back, but don’t bother here… your waiter will probably just take it in the back, scoop it out, and hand you back the same drink.